hashicorp/terraform-website/content/source/docs/enterprise/install-installer.html.md

 ## Trusting SSL/TLS Certificates

-There are two primary areas for SSL configuration in the installer.
+There are two primary areas for SSL configuration.

 ### TLS Key & Cert